b-lukaszuk/RJ_BS_eng/contents/comparisons_categ_data.md

     )::Matrix{Int}
 </pre>

-The function should take two vectors with observation (groups) as strings and return a contingency table (`Matrix{Int}`) with the counts (similar to `mEyeColor` or `mEyeColorFull`).
-You may modify the function slightly, e.g to return `Dfs.DataFrame` similar to the one produced by [FreqTables.freqtable](https://github.com/nalimilan/FreqTables.jl) (it doesn't have to be exact, nor contain all its functionality).
+The function should take two arguments (observations as vectors of strings) and return a contingency table (`Matrix{Int}`) with the counts (similar to `mEyeColor` or `mEyeColorFull`).
+You may modify the function slightly, e.g to return `Dfs.DataFrame` similar to the one produced by [FreqTables.freqtable](https://github.com/nalimilan/FreqTables.jl) (it doesn't have to be exact).

 Test your function with the data presented above.
 Make sure it works properly also for smaller data sets, i.e. for